yvelikova/axway-open-docs/content/en/docs/apigw_poldev/web_services/general_uddi.md

 When selected, you can choose one of the following options to specify how WS-Policy statements in the WSDL file are included in the registry:

 * **Remote Policy Expressions**: Each WS-Policy URL in the WSDL that is associated with a mapped UDDI entity is accessed remotely.
 For example, a `businessService` is categorized with the `uddi:w3.org:ws-policy:v1.5:attachment:remotepolicyreference tModel` where the `keyValue` holds the remote WS-Policy URL.
 This is the default option.
 * **Reusable Policy Expressions**: Each WS-Policy URL in the WSDL that is associated with a mapped UDDI entity has a separate `tModel` published for it.
 Other UDDI entities (for example, `businessService`) can then refer to these `tModel`s.
 These are reusable because UDDI entities published in the future can also use these `tModel`s.
-You can do this in [*Step 4:Select a duplicate publishing approach* on page 1](#Step), by selecting the **Reuse duplicate tModels** option.                                                                                     |
+You can do this in [Select a duplicate publishing approach](#select-a-duplicate-publishing-approach), by selecting the **Reuse duplicate tModels** option.

 Click **Next** when finished.

-#### Step 3: Select a registry for publishing
+#### Select a registry for publishing

 Use this window to select a UDDI registry in which to publish the WSDL to UDDI mapping.
 Complete the following fields:

 **Select Registry**:
 Select an existing UDDI registry to browse for WSDL files from the **Registry** drop-down list.
 To configure the location of a new UDDI registry, click **Add**.
 Similarly, to edit an existing UDDI registry location, click **Edit**.
-For details on how to configure a UDDI connection, see [*Connect to a UDDI registry* on page 1](general_uddi_connection.htm).

 **Select Locale**:
 You can select an optional language locale from this list.
 The default is `No Locale`.

 Click **Next** when finished.

-#### Step 4: Select a duplicate publishing approach
+#### Select a duplicate publishing approach

 This window is displayed only if mapped WSDL entities already exist in the UDDI registry.
-Otherwise, the wizard skips to [*Step 5:Create or search for business* on page 1](#Step4).
+Otherwise, the wizard skips to the next step.
 This window includes the following fields:

 **Select Duplicate Mappings**:
-The **Mapped WSDL to publish** pane on the left displays the unpublished WSDL mappings from [*Step 2: View WSDL to UDDI mapping result* on page 1](#Step2).
+The **Mapped WSDL to publish** pane on the left displays the unpublished WSDL mappings from an earlier step.
 The **Duplicates for WSDL mappings in UDDI registry** pane on the right displays the nodes already published in the registry.
 The **Node List** at the bottom right shows a breakdown of the duplicate nodes.